Justin Bieber Donates Thousands To Flood Victims in Peru, Superstar’s Charitable Efforts Continue

 Bieber’s gift of $24,000 was praised by Move Concerts and media outlets in Peru.

-The pop prince’s concert in Peru was just one of a number of stops on the Latin America leg of his Purpose World Tour, which also included Chile, Mexico, Colombia, Brazil, Costa Rica and more.
+The pop prince’s concert in Peru was just one of a number of stops on the Latin America leg of his Purpose World Tour, which also included Chile, Mexico, Colombia, Brazil, Costa Rica, and more.

 Justin Bieber donó US$24 mil a afectados por inundaciones en el Perú ► https://t.co/mm1nQQzu3w pic.twitter.com/6Omq9l1Xu0